ALapornik/HHC2019/terminals/Graylog.rst

 We found a command making use of **pastebin.com**.
 We pivoted off this imformation with the following search:
 ``DestinationHostname:pastebin.com``

+.. note:: Dad complained that graylog seems too "gray".
+Added this to change that.

 Hints
 -----
 Pepper Minstix provides the following hint in her dialog after solving the terminal challenge: